rahuld0219/Rahul_Portfolio/README.md

 ---

 ## Sentence Parsing
-You can see the [document here] (SentenceParsing/SentenceParsing.pdf)
+You can see the [document here](SentenceParsing/SentenceParsing.pdf)

 ### Description
 This project explores the relationships between three forms of sentence parsing commonly used in NLP: PSG Parsing, Dependency Parsing, and SRL Parsing.
 To demonstrate the similarities and differences between them, the three parses were applied on a moderately complex sentence.